 Changes in Hearing and/or Vision

-Maintaining a regular routine can help your dog maintain a sense of balance, even if they have trouble remembering the routine.
-It can also soothe their anxiety to listen to soft music and exercise regularly.
+Maintaining a regular routine is important for CCD or dementia in dogs.
+A routine can help your dog maintain a sense of calm and balance, even if they have trouble remembering the routine.
+In addition, it can soothe their anxiety to listen to soft music and exercise regularly.